Bence7661/ARCHIVE_SERIOUS_Collection_Tracker/README.md

 Well no more!

 With this mod you can right click any weapon/armor and either log it into your collection or remove from it.
-When you're out on the field and unsure if you have an item you can just take out your pda.
+When you're out on the field and unsure if you have an item you can just take out your PDA.
 **Guide -> Notes -> Equipment Inventory.**
 Here you see all of your collection items that you've taken an inventory for previously.